LowPolyDuck/MezoAgent/README.md

 💡 **Example Commands**

 ### Transaction Commands
-- `"I can't sign rn because im in a rush can you send .01 BTC to 0xABC123"` → Sends 0.01 BTC to a recipient
+- `"I can't sign rn because im in a tight bowling cap and its cutting off circulation to my head, can you send .01 BTC to 0xABC123"`
+  → Sends 0.01 BTC to a recipient

-- `"I need to pay my rent!
+- `"I need to pay my mum's barber !
 Urgent.
 Send 100 mUSD to 0xABC123"` → Transfers 100 mUSD to a wallet

-- `"im gonna get rekt if u dont swap 10 musd for btc rn"` → Swaps 10 mUSD for exact BTC via DumpySwap
+- `"im gonna get rekt by NK hackzoorz if u dont swap 10 musd for btc rn"` → Swaps 10 mUSD for exact BTC via DumpySwap

+### Balance & Price Queries
+- `"bro wtf is my BTC balance?"`
+  → Shows your current BTC balance

+- `"how much mUSD do I have rn g?"`
+  → Displays your mUSD balance

+- `"gimmie the current price of BTC?"`
+  → Shows current BTC price in USD

 ### Yield Optimization
-- `"optimize my yield across stable coins"`
+- `"aight so optimize my yields dude"`
   → Analyzes and rebalances stable coin positions for optimal yield

+- `"is there cold ass yield on mUSD?"`
+  → Shows current yield rates for mUSD

 ### Token Creation
-- `"create a new token called MezoCoin with symbol MZC"` → Deploys new ERC20 token and seeds initial liquidity
+- `"create a new token called UrMum with symbol MUMZ, seed it fo me, use 69 percent of supply and like 4200 musd or summin"` → Deploys new ERC20 token and seeds initial liquidity

 ### Blend Protocol
-- `"deposit 100 USDC into Blend"`
+- `"deposit 100 USDC into Blend ok ty bb"`
   → Handles deposit into Blend lending markets

+### Liquidity Management
+- `"add a lil liquidity, like 10, to dat mUSD BTC pair"` → Adds liquidity to DumpySwap pool

+- `"remove all my stupid liquidity from the dumb mUSD BTC pool"` → Removes liquidity from DumpySwap pool

 📝 **Notes:**

-Mezo Agent uses LangChain's StructuredOutputParser Tool to extract structured data from natural language prompt requests based on a multiple web3 transaction schemas.
-The agent will decide which scehma to use based on user intent.
+Mezo Agent uses LangChain's StructuredOutputParser Tool to extract structured data from natural language prompt requests based on multiple web3 transaction schemas.
+The agent will decide which schema to use based on user intent.

-Currently working on more robust web3 transaction error handling for Mezo Agent

-Your agent key must have a mUSD loan open to use the swap tool.

 This code has not been rigourously evaluated and is intended to be experimental